MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/apps-add-step-4.md

 - Microsoft Outlook
 - Microsoft  Teams

 These apps support the core Intune app protection policy settings and are also capable of supporting advanced app protection policy and app configuration policy settings.
 Each app has a different protection and configuration capabilities.
-These capabilities include the following:
+These include the following capabilities:

 - Core app protection policy settings
 - App configuration